l-zeuch/l-zeuch/README.md

 Outside of code, I enjoy cooking, swimming, reading, and playing Badminton.
 Moreover, I find joy in finding out new things and going a little offroad in terms of logic and rationale, as a healthy balance so to speak.

-Lastly, I am an active lifesaver helping out at the local swimming pool and lake.
+Lastly, I am an active lifeguard helping out at the local swimming pool and lake.

 ## Current Projects